rushimok73/AWS-SAA-C03-Notes/README.md

 #### 1.8.6.3.
 Partition Placement -> Groups of Instances Spread Apart

-Groups of instances spread apart
+Groups of instances spread apart.
+Each group (partition) is one one rack

-If a problem occurs with one rack's networking or power, it will at most take out one instance.
+If a problem occurs with one rack's networking or power, it will at most take out one partition.

 The main difference is you can launch as many instances in each partition as you desire.